hraberg/pierre-menard/README.md

 And I'm finally starting to see overlap between the references in De Landa "Philosophy and Simulation" (2011) and papers I currently read, but arrived to at from a different angle.
 There's a pattern here somewhere, and, to paraphrase Jeff: "I have a feeling its going to be important".
 Potentially what is needed is a book describing the ideas and findings - again, taking cue from Jeff - "On Intelligence" (2004) is a book that calls for of action, not one that has all the answers.

 Pierre Menard is a scratch pad, its nothing really, and it is where it eventually will happen.
 It's not a new rule engine, language or an IDE, its a creation of a concept, similar to what was and is, but also, what is yet to be.
+More concretely, I aim to explore an intersection of ideas around sparse distributed representation, hyper-dimensional computing, fluid analogies, quantum neural networks, cortical learning, production systems and functional logic programming applied to human style problem solving.

 And "what about Deuce?" - I will keep working on Deuce, it is a totally different form of programming, it needs a different type of problem solving, more engineering and heavy lifting, and less theoretical thinking.
 I plan to work on both Pierre Menard and Deuce for at least 2013.